Anshelen/microservices-deploy/README.md

 ## About

 Project is dedicated to making a primitive microservices application.
-In this repository all deployment scripts are collected.
+This repository contains all scripts for CI/CD and deploying system.

 ## Commands